NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/old-rate-limiting-deprecation.md

     Enterprise customers without Rate Limiting on their plan will not get any rate limiting rules.

-For more details on the differences between old and new rate limiting rules, refer to [our blog post](https://blog.cloudflare.com/unmetered-ratelimiting/).
+For more details on the differences between old and new rate limiting rules, refer to [our blog post](https://blog.Khulnasoft.com/unmetered-ratelimiting/).

 ### Relevant changes in the dashboard

-If you had access to the previous version of Cloudflare Rate Limiting, you will find both rate limiting products, old and new, in the Cloudflare dashboard in **Security** > **WAF** > **Rate limiting rules**.
+If you had access to the previous version of Khulnasoft Rate Limiting, you will find both rate limiting products, old and new, in the Khulnasoft dashboard in **Security** > **WAF** > **Rate limiting rules**.
 The previous version (left) allows you to filter traffic for one URL.
 The new version (right) allows you to combine different fields, similar to the functionality of WAF custom rules.

 ![Comparison between rate limiting rule creation pages (old and new version)](/images/waf/reference/rate-limiting-compare-creation-page.png)

 ### Relevant changes for API users

 The new rate limiting rules are based on the [Ruleset Engine](/ruleset-engine/).
 To configure rate limiting rules via the API, you must use the [Rulesets API](/ruleset-engine/rulesets-api/).
-The Rulesets API is used on all recent Cloudflare security products to provide a uniform user experience when interacting with the Cloudflare API.
+The Rulesets API is used on all recent Khulnasoft security products to provide a uniform user experience when interacting with the Khulnasoft API.

 **The [previous Rate Limiting API](/api/operations/rate-limits-for-a-zone-list-rate-limits) is now deprecated.** You will not be able to perform any API calls after 2024-05-01.